 Cycling performance is dependent upon three major variables.

-Regardless of how and how much you train PowerCranks can help you to get more out of that time spent training by training more muscles and training better technique automatically while you are doing your normal training.
+Regardless of how much you train now PowerCranks can help you to get more out of that time spent training by automatically training more muscles while training better technique while you are doing your normal training.
 And, the ability to easily experiment with crank length that PowerCranks now offers allows one to easily optimize the aerodynamic/power equation.

 PowerCranks were originally designed as a tool to help cyclists to better "pedal in circles".
-(Note: pedaling in circles does not mean putting equal pressure on the pedal around the entire circle - this is impossible - but, rather, it means doing some positive work (or, at least, no negative work) around the entire circle.
+(Note: pedaling in circles does not mean putting equal pressure on the pedal around the entire circle - this is impossible because of the effects of gravity- but, rather, it means doing about the same amount of muscle work around the entire circle.
 Find out more about this here).
 While PowerCranks do that and do that very well, it seems they do much more because just getting rid of the negatives on the upstroke should only result in a 5-10% power improvement in most riders but our customers frequently report power increases of 20-40% or more.
-While not every rider sees such improvements, on average most of our new users do.
+While not every rider sees such improvements, on average most of our new users do in the first season of serious use.
 The better you are now the smaller the improvement you can expect (of course, even small improvements are hard to come by when you are already really good) whereas the more average or below average you are now, the bigger the improvements you will probably see.

 As stated earlier, such large improvements are impossible from simply making the rider unweight on the backstroke.
 So, how can we account for the large improvements usully seen?
 They can only be coming from a combination of smaller improvements piled upon one another.
 These improvements can include: